iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Operators Theory/Krasnoselskii Mann Iteration.md

 ---
 ### **Intro**

-This is a fixed point iterations that aims to find the fixed point of a non-expansive operator in Hilbert space.
+This is a fixed point iterations that aims to find the fixed point of a non-expansive operator in Hilbert space by averaging the operator at each step of the iterations.

 #### **Thm | Kransnoselkii - Mann Iterations**